Perito Moreno

 About Perito Moreno

-Perito Moreno National Park (not to be confused with Perito Moreno Glacier in Los Glaciares National Park) covers approximately 115,000 hectares in Santa Cruz Province, southwestern Argentine Patagonia, near the border with Chile.
-Established in 1937 and named after the explorer Francisco 'Perito' Moreno, it is one of Argentina's most remote and least-visited national parks.
-The park protects pristine Patagonian landscapes including glacial lakes, Andean forests, volcanic plateaus, and some of the highest peaks in southern Patagonia.
+Perito Moreno National Park (not to be confused with Perito Moreno Glacier in Los Glaciares National Park) covers approximately 126,830 hectares in Santa Cruz Province, southwestern Argentine Patagonia, near the border with Chile.
+[1] Established in 1937 and named after the explorer Francisco "Perito" Moreno, it is one of Argentina's most remote and least-visited national parks.
+The park protects pristine Patagonian landscapes including glacial lakes, Andean forests, volcanic plateaux, and some of the highest peaks in southern Patagonia.
 It has no permanent settlements or paved roads within its boundaries.

 Wildlife Ecosystems

 The park's isolation has preserved exceptional wildlife populations.
-Huemul deer (Hippocamelus bisulcus), a critically endangered Andean deer and the heraldic animal of Patagonia, maintain viable populations in the park's forests and rocky terrain.
-Pumas are the apex predator.
+Huemul deer (Hippocamelus bisulcus), an endangered Andean deer, maintain viable populations in the park's forests and rocky terrain.
+[1] Pumas are the apex predator.
 Guanacos roam the steppe grasslands.
 Lesser rheas and Patagonian maras are common.
-The rivers and lakes support river otters and beaver populations—the latter introduced from Canada in the 1940s and now a serious ecological problem.
-Birdlife includes condors, Magellanic woodpeckers, and torrent ducks.
+The rivers and lakes support river otters and North American beaver populations — the latter introduced in 1946 and now a serious ecological problem.
+[2] Birdlife includes condors, Magellanic woodpeckers, and torrent ducks.

 Flora Ecosystems